Scientific Name

 How to Grow and Care

 Scilla is adapted to full sun or dappled shade and likes well-drained soil.
-It naturally grows in rocky wooded areas, so it is just at home in dryish semi-wild parts of the landscape as it is in a rich, moist garden bed.
+It naturally grows in rocky wooded areas, so it is just at home in dryish, semi-wild parts of the landscape as it is in a rich, moist garden bed.
 Bulbs should be planted in the fall.
-Plant the bulbs in loose soil three to four inches deep and 8 inches (20 cm) apart with the tapered end pointed up.
+Plant the bulbs in loose soil three to four inches deep and 8 inches (20 cm) apart with the tapered end.
 Scilla should receive regular water during the spring flush of growth.
-However, since the weather tends to be cool and moist during this time, it is generally not necessary to irrigate.
-In fact, it is important to not overwater, as the bulbs can rot.
+However, since the weather tends to be cool and moist during this time, it is generally unnecessary to irrigate.
+Also, it is important not to overwater, as the bulbs can rot.

 Origin